Bluetooth® Mesh Directed Forwarding

-The Mesh Profile Specification has been renamed and is now called the Mesh Protocol Specification.
-References in this and related papers will use this name when referring to the version 1.1 specification but continue to refer to the version 1.0 specification as the Mesh Profile Specification.
+The Bluetooth Mesh Profile Specification has been renamed and is now called the Bluetooth Mesh Protocol Specification.
+References in this and related papers will use this name when referring to the version 1.1 specification but continue to refer to the version 1.0 specification as the Bluetooth Mesh Profile Specification.

 Directed forwarding was introduced in version 1.1 of the Bluetooth® Mesh protocol specification.
-To fully appreciate the capabilities and benefits of directed forwarding, it is necessary to understand some aspects of Bluetooth Mesh version 1.0.
-This section provides context and background which will support the examination of the directed forwarding feature.
+To fully appreciate the capabilities and benefits of Bluetooth Mesh Directed Forwarding, it is necessary to understand some aspects of Bluetooth Mesh version 1.0.
+This section provides context and background which will support the examination of the Bluetooth Mesh Directed Forwarding feature.

 One of the defining characteristics of a Bluetooth® Mesh network is that devices can communicate even when they are not in direct radio range of each other.
 Devices in the network, known as nodes, communicate by sending messages to destination addresses and if necessary, messages will hop across the network until they reach their destination using a process known as relaying.
 Messages may hop a maximum of 126 times, allowing networks to cover a substantial area in, around, and between buildings.